pkp/ojs-user-guide/en/authoring.md

 Upload your submission files.

+**Upload File**:

+You can upload one or more files with your submission.
+Select multiple files to upload more than one file at a time or upload each file individually.

-**Upload File**: Each file needs to be assigned as a particular component, which helps organize the files for large projects.
+Each file needs to be identified as a particular component type.
+The type options will vary depending on what has been defined by the journal, but they could include article text, data sets, research results, or images.

-You'll upload each of your files one at a time.
-You will have the opportunity to upload more files in a moment.

-**Add Details**:

-If you wish, use the Edit link to rename the default file name chosen by the system.

-**Confirm**: Add additional files or hit Complete.

 Select Save and Continue to move to the next step.